 These cinnamon maple peach sauce waffles make an incredible breakfast that can be enjoyed by a crowd!
-A great recipe to transition from Summer to Fall with and easy to put together.
+A great recipe to transition from Summer to Fall and easy to put together.
 The waffles are buttery and crispy, while the fresh peach sauce is velvety and full of tender peach chunks, maple syrup and cinnamon.
 The sauce itself can be enjoyed with oatmeal and yogurt as well or used in a cake.

 Stone fruit has always been my absolute favorite thing about Summer and Autumn.
 There are plenty more favorites I could name, but ripe juicy peaches or fragrant plums are so dreamy to me.
 It’s why these cinnamon maple peach sauce waffles are on my menu quite frequently in late August and September.
 As the temperatures start to slightly drop and days get shorter, I just crave waffles in the mornings and this maple peach sauce is what takes them to another level.